sharkydog/mdns/README.md

 So, no timeout error will be thrown, response will be returned after timeout have passed and if no valid message was received in that time, React will throw `NOERROR / NODATA` error.

-If the resolver was created with `$dnsResolver` parameter, `$multi` will set to `false` for all domains except `.local`.
+If the resolver was created with `$dnsResolver` parameter, `$multi` will be set to `false` for all domains except `.local`.

-Let's see how many web servers in our newtwork will respond in 2 seconds.
+Let's see how many web servers in our network will respond in 2 seconds.
 ```php
 use SharkyDog\mDNS;
 use React\Dns\Model\Message;